 Kelsey's Pick - Tomb Raider (1996) Lara Croft has been an idol of mine since…

 You did it!
-You made a game.
+You have a great concept for a game.
 (Congratulations!)
-It’s done or getting pretty close, and you’re ready to show it off.
-You’d like to approach publishers and let them to see all your hard work.
+You could be still in the planning phases, or maybe it’s getting close to being finished, but either way, you’re ready to show off your idea.
+You’d like to approach publishers and let them to see all your planning and hard work.
 How do you get them to give you a shot?
-In a perfect world, you’d hand over your whole game and they’d spend hours appreciating every little detail you implemented and each drop of blood, sweat, and tears you spilled on those late nights of development and intense bug-squashing sessions.
+In a perfect world, you’d hand over your whole design document or send them the full game and they’d spend hours appreciating every little detail you implemented and each drop of blood, sweat, and tears you spilled on those late nights of development and intense bug-squashing sessions.
 But, of course, that’s not reality, and you’re not the only one reaching out to folks, so you need to present your work in a way that catches a publisher’s attention fast.
 You need something clear, succinct, and organized that gives them the broad strokes and really sells your concept in as eye-catching a way as possible.

 That’s where pitch decks come in.